The Office of Nevada Secretary of State

 The Secretary of State's Business Portal Division is located in the Capitol Building in Carson City.
 The Division maintains and operates SilverFlume, Nevada's Business Portal, and the Digital Operating Agreement, free software for users to digitally collaborate on the terms and conditions of their limited-liability company.

 The Secretary of State's Elections Division is located in the Capitol Building in Carson City.
 The Division certifies candidates, registers and files Candidate Contribution and Expenditure Reports, certifies ballot questions, supervises elections, and reports and certifies the results of state primary and general elections.
-The Division also administers the state's Confidential Address Program for victims of domestic violence.

 The Notary Division of the Secretary of State's office is responsible for appointing, training and, when necessary, disciplining the approximately 34,000 Notaries Public currently serving the residents of Nevada.
 The Division is also charged with administering the state's digital signature laws and with notarizing apostilles.
 The Division is located in Carson City.